judepayne/dictim.server/README.md

 Before building one of these options, you might wish to configure the build..

-In the `resources` directory are a couple of files that you might wish to change.
+In the `resources` directory are a few configuration files that you might wish to change.

 - PORT contains the port that the microservice runs on.